ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### Delete

 * callback: `func(key string, value proto.Message, metadata Metadata) error`
-* "D" from CRUD, implementing operation to delete an existing value
+* "D" from CRUD, implements the operation to delete an existing value
 * **mandatory for descriptors that describe values received from NB**, but optional for descriptors with only `OBTAINED` values in their scope - i.e. values received from SB via notifications as already created